A Partnership Based on Common Goals

 One of those values is to address health care equity, especially for vulnerable children and families like many of those cared for at Children’s Hospital Los Angeles.

-“Mr. Wyss sees this gift as an opportunity to make an important impact on pediatric orthopaedic care,” says Schwartz.
+“Mr. Wyss sees this gift as an opportunity to make an important impact on pediatric orthopedic care,” says Schwartz.
 “We know the unique role the hospital plays in the Greater Los Angeles area and are pleased to help make a difference in the lives of underserved and underinsured kids.”

 Schwartz recalls meeting Dr. Skaggs through professional contacts and says they “hit it off immediately.”